toggledbits/lexpjs/README.md

 rather than tabs (4 space indenting).
 Please use the develop branch as the origin for your new branch and changes.

-Also, if you're making a feature enhancement contribution, consider looking at my [Luaxp project](https://github.com/toggledbits/luaxp) as well, and see if the same enhancement would be appropriate there.
-Since the Lua implementation is born of the JavaScript one, I think it would be an interesting exercise to try and keep them as close functionally as possible.

 ## The Basics ##

 ### `compile( expressionString )`

 The `compile()` function accepts a single argument, the string the containing the expression to be parsed.
 If parsing of the expression succeeds, the function returns a JavaScript object containing the parse tree that is used as input to `run()` later.
 If parsing fails, the function throws an exception.

 Example (node.js):

 ```
 const lexpjs = require( "./lexp.js" );

 try {
     pp = lexp.compile('2 + 3 * 4 + 5");
 } catch (e) {
     console.log("Parsing failed:", e);
 }
 ...
 ```

 ### `run( parsedResult [, executionContext ] )`

 The `run()` function executes the parsed expression.
 It takes an optional `executionContext` argument, which is an object containing pre-defined symbol names and definable functions.

 `run()` returns the result of the expression evaluation as an array, one value for each subexpression in the parsed string (see "Syntax" above).